 Yet, upside-down cakes are wonderful when made properly; the sugar and butter at the bottom caramelize lightly, blending nicely with the fruit and with the cake batter on top.
 Add to this the fact that the cake is very easy to make, and you can’t help but wonder why on earth anyone would consider ruining this nice cake with all those horrid ingredients.
 So, here’s a chance to redeem the cakes’ bad reputation.
 Continue reading

-Rugelach, the traditional Eastern-European-Jewish rolled cookies, are loved by many, and rightly so.
+Rugelach, the traditional Eastern-European-Jewish rolled cookies, are loved by many, and for a good reason.
 The flaky dough, the tasty filling of jam combined with raisins, nuts and lots of cinnamon, works every time.
 Continue reading

 Sometimes it’s nice to just toss the “light” cake versions out the window, and go with a really fluffy cake – a texture that can only be obtained by using meringue – a rich whipped mixture of egg whites and sugar.
 Continue reading